Car Dealership Marketing Playbook 2026

 A profitable campaign has three ingredients.
 The right units, meaning inventory people in your market already buy.
 The right offer, meaning a reason to act now instead of someday.
 And the right operational path, meaning it’s easy to call, text, submit, or book without friction.

-Dealers who struggle with marketing a car dealership often diagnose a marketing problem when the real issue is inventory or process.
+Dealers who struggle with car dealership marketing often diagnose a marketing problem when the real issue is inventory or process.
 The campaign can’t save a store that’s promoting the wrong vehicles with no urgency and a BDC that treats leads like paperwork.

-Willowood Ventures packages start at $4,995 and are built around that three-part structure.
+Willowood Ventures packages start at Demo-Call Pricing and are built around that three-part structure.
 The Meta Certified Partnership means the targeting, creative, and spend optimization are held to a documented standard, not a vendor’s best guess.

 Measure What Connects to Gross, Not Just Clicks